-Follow the steps below to make sure your kitchen extension is planned properly.
-Want advice on how to get the right look for your project?
-Check out our expert advice for designing your kitchen extension.
-Find out, too, how to cost your kitchen extension.
+Follow the steps below to make sure your kitchen extension is designed and planned properly.
+Want advice on pricing your project?
+Check out our expert guide: how to cost your kitchen extension.

-Is it important for your new kitchen extension to have a spacious cooking and prep area, or to offer a combination of separate dining, relaxing and entertaining functions?
+The key to creating the perfect open-plan kitchen is getting the space and the layout right first, before deciding on kitchen units, design details and decoration later.
 Write a list of all the features that you already have in your kitchen, then add the features and appliances that you wish to add to the space.

 Kitchen extension essentials: